Do guppies make good tankmates for betta fish?

-There’s no doubt that a school of brightly colored guppies flitting around your tank makes a beautiful display that’s the perfect complement to your betta’s spectacular looks.
+There’s no doubt that a school of brightly colored guppies flitting around your tank makes a beautiful display that perfectly complements your betta’s spectacular looks.
 But are guppies and bettas a marriage made in heaven or a potential nightmare?

-On the face of it, guppies are peaceful fish that should get along fine with your betta, unless he’s especially aggressive.
-However, there are lots of considerations to take into account, not just temperament.
+On the face of it, guppies are peaceful fish that should get along fine with your betta unless he’s especially aggressive.
+However, there are many considerations to consider, not just temperament.

 Let’s find out more in our in-depth guide to keeping guppies with your betta fish.